 What we are left with feels like no more than a vaguely superheroic variant on a gaijin in a foreign culture thriller not dissimilar to Ridley Scotts Black Rain (1989) and especially the very similar The Hunted (1995) with Christopher Lambert fighting ninja conspiracies in Japan, or perhaps Nicolas Winding Refns Only God Forgives (2013) or other variants on this that had Western cops trying to venture into Asian-American underworlds in films like The Year of the Dragon (1986) and Rising Sun (1993).
 It would take very little to turn Hugh Jackmans Logan into a standard detective hero.
 Indeed, the film feels more like a film noir thriller than it does a Marvel Comics superhero film it takes little imagination to think of Wolverine as a Humphrey Bogart-styled private detective protecting an heiress from diverse parties wanting to own her while setting out to expose a corporate conspiracy.

 The other problem is that the film fails to ever give us any substantial or clearcut nemesis that Wolverine is fighting against up until the climactic scenes.
 He merely spends the film protecting the heroine and being propelled from incident to incident by the progression of a plot that never makes it entirely clear why things are happening.
 It is less a superhero film than a detective story that just happens to be cast with a superhero character.
 I wanted more from The Wolverine I expected a soul of the superhero film.
 Hugh Jackman has bulked up and glowers his way through the part but never does much more than he has done before.
 All that we have ended up with a rather flat variant on Black Rain that seems to spend its time consciously avoiding almost any of the interesting things that make the rest of the X-Men films fun.

-A further standalone Wolverine film is planned with Logan (2017).
+James Mangold and Hugh Jackman later returned to make further standalone Wolverine film with Logan (2017).